GNU-Ymir/Documentations/primitives/control.md

 ### Loop while condition is met

-The `while` keyword allows you to create a loop, that continue until a condition is unmet.
-As for the `loop`, it can be breaked with the keyword `break`.
-The value of a while is given by the value of its content expression, at the last iteration, or by the value given by a `break` if has been breaked.
+The keyword `while` creates a loop, which continues until a condition is no longer satisfied.
+As for the `loop`, it can be broken with the keyword `break`.
+The value of a *while* is given by the value of its content expression, at the last iteration, or by the value given by a `break` if it has been broken.

 ```ymir
 import std::io